YoniB1995/YoniB1995/README.md

 Focused :rocket:

-- 🔭 I’m currently working on more new projects.
 - 🌱 I’m currently Looking for a Full-Stack Developer Role. ( Frontend / Backend Roles as well ).
+- 🔭 Evolving and learning new things every day.